tomstumshais/rally-time-tracker/README.md

 * run in your CLI command: `npm install -g ionic cordova` to install Ionic & Cordova
 * clone or download project
 * go to project root directory ./
-* run in CLI command `npm install` to install project dependencies
+* run in your CLI command `npm install` to install project dependencies

 ## Deployment

 ### Test in web browser

 (main app's functionality will not work because web browsers are not supporting Ionic Native Serial plugin)
-* run in CLI command: `ionic serve`
+* run in your CLI command: `ionic serve`
 * now wait till app loads in your default web browser
 * if you are using Google Chrome, you can open Developer tools (Ctrl+Shift+I)
 * then open Device toolbar (small mobile/tablet icon at the left top side or just use keyboard shortcut: Ctrl+Shift+M)